galaxyproject/admin-training/sessions/22-troubleshooting/ex1-sentry.md

 If you are using putty you need to forward port 9000 there.

 Go with your browser to http://localhost:9000/ you will have to enter a few details.
 The root URL is `http://localhost:9000/`.

+# Connecting sentry with Galaxy

+We need to create a new project in sentry.
+Click on "New Project" and enter "Galaxy" as Project name.

+Then click on "Get your DSN" and copy the long string.

+We need to add this to the galaxy config (sudo -u galaxy -e /srv/galaxy/config/galaxy.ini), as `sentry_dsn = <our_dsn>`.

+Now restart Galaxy (`sudo supervisorctl restart galaxy:`) and observe the incoming logs in your Sentry Project!